TanStack/router/docs/src/pages/guides/routes.md

 ]
 ```

 All other route path types that are not root/index (`/`) routes are **fuzzy** matched.
-This means that if they either an exact match OR are a prefix of the current location, they will match.
+This means that if they are either an exact match OR are a prefix of the current location, they will match.
 For example:

 ```tsx
 const routes = [